yongyiwoo/BlueairTestProjectAlpha/README.md

 # Blueair AutoTest Project

-This is a automation test project for Blueair app by using Appium, Pytest.
+This is an automation test project prototype for Blueair app by using Appium, Pytest and Allure.